wendecoder/haskell-course/README.md

 - The `main` action
 - Concepts and syntax recap

+---

+### BEGINNER SECTION - GAINING INDEPENDENCE - 🐣⟶🐥
+In this section, we learn about Haskell tooling and the necessary concepts to start working on our own projects.

+---

-### 12. Pragmas, Modules, and Cabal
+### 12. Installing Haskell Locally

+- Installing Haskell
-- Prelude
+    - Installing GHCup
+    - Installing GHC, Cabal, Stack, and HLS with GHCup
-- pragmas/extensions
+    - Installing VSCode Extensions
-- Overview of base modules
+- Creating our first program
+    - Writing the simplest Haskell program
+    - Compiling and running our program

+### 13. Modules

-- Importing base modules
+- Importing Modules
-- A few modules
-  - Data.Char
-  - Data.Tuple
+    - Controlling environments
-  - Data.Array
+    - Controlling namespaces
-- Creating our own modules
+- Creating our own Modules
-- Cabal
-  - What is it and why we use it
-  - Cabal file
-  - Using external libraries with Cabal

-### 13. Bits and Bytes

-- Grouping bits and bytes
-- Haskell and bytes
-- Lazy and strict byte strings
+- The Prelude and Standard Libraries

+### 14. Cabal

-- Example
+- TODO

 ### 14. Handling Errors